Jojobit/blog/index.md

 ---
-title: Welcome to my blog
+AI, BI and everything data: Welcome to my blog
 ---